 Students in Years 7 and 8 engage in core curriculum subjects: Maths, English, Science, Humanities and Social Science (HaSS), Physical Education and Health.
-They also participate in learning The Arts and Technologies in contexts known as Design and Technology and Digital Technologies.
-Students in Year 7 and Year 8 continue in Indonesian.
-This is paired with a Critical and Creative Thinking subject to enhance their ability to adapt to a rapidly changing world.
+They also participate in learning The Arts through Visual Art, Digital Media and Performing Arts and the Technologies Learning Area, in contexts of Home Economics, Design and Technology and Digital Technologies.
+A child's social and emotional development is assisted through the exploration of Critical and Creative Thinking subject to enhance their ability to adapt to a rapidly changing world.

 In Year 9, the compulsory requirement continues in Maths, English, Science, Humanities and Social Sciences, Physical Education and Health.
 Students can make choices in the Technologies and The Arts.
+Students continue to develop their skills in the core areas of study and have the opportunity to practise their practical skills through their option subjects.

-Year 10 builds on the same structure as Year 9, but with a real focus on pathways connecting to Senior Schooling or Training, in Years 11 and 12.
-Our approach is designed to support students to enter a pathway of their choice at the end of Year 10.
+Year 10 builds on the same structure as Year 9, but with a real focus on pathways connecting to Senior School or Training, in Years 11 and 12.
+Our approach is designed to support each student to enter a pathway of their choice at the end of Year 10.
 Typically, the students and parents are consulted and counselled into pathways described informally as "towards tertiary" or "towards vocational".